Two Wheeled Single Vehicle Incidents

 If there was a combination of factors and one or most were not contemplated you can defeat the defense outright.
 Beyond that, the public entity must also be able to prove that there was an “actual informed exercise of discretion” (Levin v.
 State of California (1983) 146 Cal.App.3d 410, 418.).

 These are just a few of the potential ways to defeat immunity.
 The bottom line is that you need to contact an experienced California attorney to learn more.
-Many of these events take place in the major cities like Los Angeles, California.
-This means you should speak to a lawyer, before taking steps to recover damages for two wheeled single vehicle collisions involving motorcycles or bicycles.
+Many of these events take place in major cities like Los Angeles, California.
+This means you should speak to a lawyer, before taking steps to recover damages for two-wheeled single-vehicle collisions involving motorcycles or bicycles.

 Design immunity can become extinguished if there was a “substantially changed condition” (Cornette v.
 Dept. of Transportation (2001) 26 Cal.4th 63.)
 If your attorney can produce this evidence, he can shift the burden to the public entity.
 Keep in mind you need to show the government defendant had actual or constructive notice of the changed condition before the injury.

-Two-wheeled single vehicle collisions are tough to litigate.
+Two-wheeled single-vehicle collisions are tough to litigate.
 If you are not faint of heart and have a great bank-rolled attorney, you are in a better position.
 But you are still not out of the woods.
 You must document the serious injuries.
-And you must treat for those injuries with physical therapy.
-Only then do the benefits of suing outweigh the risks.
+And you must treat those injuries with physical therapy.
+Only then do the benefits of you suing begin to outweigh the risks.

 As you can see, the issues presented for clarification in these cases present a minefield of potential pitfalls to an untrained, or untested amateur.
 There are many nuances and details involved in determining causation (who caused what).
 Plus, there are strict guidelines when you want to sue the government.